-- [33] In Kenneth Michael Daniels v Complaints Committee 2 of the Wellington District Law Society, 21 the High Court noted: - [46] All cases referred to in Cooray were medical cases and the Judge was careful to note that the 50 per cent was the general approach that the Medical Council took.
+[29] In Kenneth Michael Daniels v Complaints Committee 2 of the Wellington District Law Society, the High Court noted:

+[46] All cases referred to in Cooray were medical cases and the Judge was careful to note that the 50 per cent was the general approach that the Medical Council took.
 We do not accept that if there was any such approach, it is necessarily to be taken in proceedings involving other disciplinary bodies.
-Much will depend upon the time involved, actual expenses incurred, attitude of the practitioner bearing in mind that whilst the cost of a disciplinary action by a professional body must be something of a burden imposed upon its members, those members should not be expected to bear too large a measure where a practitioner is shown to be quilty of serious misconduct. - [47] Costs orders made in proceedings involving law practitioners are not to be determined by any mathematical approach.
-In some cases 50 per cent will be too high, in others insufficient. - [34] The Board has adopted an approach to costs that uses a scale based on 50% of the average costs of different categories of hearings, simple, moderate and complex.
+Much will depend upon the time involved, actual expenses incurred, attitude of the practitioner bearing in mind that whilst the cost of a disciplinary action by a professional body must be something of a burden imposed upon its members, those members should not be expected to bear too large a measure where a practitioner is shown to be guilty of serious misconduct.

+[47] Costs orders made in proceedings involving law practitioners are not to be determined by any mathematical approach.
+In some cases 50 per cent will be too high, in others insufficient.

+- [30] The Board has adopted an approach to costs that uses a scale based on 50% of the average costs of different categories of hearings, simple, moderate and complex.
 The current matter was simple.
-Adjustments based on the High Court decisions above are then made. - [35] The Board's scale amount for a simple hearing by way of an Agreed Statement of Facts is \$225, which is the amount the Respondent is ordered to pay toward the costs of and incidental to the matter.
+Adjustments based on the High Court decisions above are then made. - [31] Based on the above, the Board's costs order is that the Respondent is to pay the sum of \$250 toward the costs of and incidental to the matter.
+In setting the amount of costs the Board took into account that the Respondent had agreed to the matter proceeding by way of an Agreed Statement of Facts.